kolkhis/lac/src/intro.md

 ### Written Discussions

 Are assigned as 'Discussion Posts' within each unit.
-Disucssions generally take place within the Discord Server under #ProLUG Projects.
+Discussions generally take place within the Discord Server under #ProLUG Projects.
 More specifically, each unit will contain links to particular discussion posts within #ProLUG Projects.

 ## Completing the course